How Does Brand Voice Affect Your Marketing Strategy and Conversion Rate?

 Assess the Feedback from Users

-After collating the feedback from your and others’ assessments, as well as important data gathered from Google Analytics, social media metrics, conversion rate optimization, click-through rate, and bounce rate, it is time to determine the ultimate goal of what you want your audience to take away from their experience with your brand.
+After collecting the feedback and important data gathered from Google Analytics, social media metrics, conversion rate optimization, and click-through rate, it is time to determine the ultimate goal of what you want your audience to take away from their experience with your brand.

 Develop a Voice for Your Company That Appeals to Your Target Audience